spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 ## 2021-02-25
 ### Agenda
 1. @andrewrk: proposal to improve test harness to support loading test cases at runtime
+2. @kubkon: discussing zld upstreaming & how to handle caching logic as it applies to linking

 ## 2021-02-18
 ### Agenda